erSubhashThapa/100daysofcode/r2-log.md

   Continuing my practice and notes for [Node.js Essential Training 2019 Lynda Tutorial](https://www.lynda.com/Node-js-tutorials/Node-js-Essential-Training-Part-I-2019-REVISION/5016729-2.html)

   ## Debugging Node
-  I love using devTools for debugging.
+  I love using DevTools for debugging.
 But since node runs on the server and not on the browser, what do people do to debug it?
 How to I get that same functionality I get from DevTools for node?

   I found this article: [Debug Node.js in browser with real Chrome Developer Tools](https://hackernoon.com/debug-node-js-with-chrome-devtools-aca7cf83af6b).
 But it didn't work.
 I ran the command: